martinkearn/Cognitive-Samples/README.md

 Samples are deliberatley kept as simple and clear as possible.

-The Recommendations 'sportswear' sample has been moved to its own repo: https://github.com/martinkearn/Recommendations
+The [Cortana Recommendations](https://gallery.cortanaintelligence.com/Tutorial/Recommendations-Solution) 'sportswear' sample has been moved to its own repo: https://github.com/martinkearn/Recommendations

+For [Text Analytics](https://azure.microsoft.com/en-gb/services/cognitive-services/text-analytics), see the 'sentimental' repo: https://github.com/martinkearn/SentimentalWeb